7CTech/proto-from-files/README.md

-# proto-from-files
+# Proto from files

-reverse protobuf from go
+Tool to parse go files and generate a `.proto` from them based on declared public functions